-5. Complete Direct Stafford Loan application online (Required for LPN and RN pre-requisites).

-Continuing students must re-new the Master Promissory Note every new academic year starting with summer quarter.
-If you would like to be considered for student loans, you must complete the loan application process (Entrance Counseling and Master Promissory Note) on-line from the college's website www.cptc.edu/financialaid.
-Click read more under the "Federal Direct Stafford Loan" link.
-Continuing students must renew master promissory note every academic year, starting summer quarter.
+5. Complete Direct Stafford Loan application online (Required for LPN and RN pre-requisites if no conditional aceptance to the programs).
+If you would like to be considered for student loans, you must complete the loan application process (Entrance Counseling and Master Promissory Note) on-line from the college's website www.cptc.edu/ money.
+Click read more under the "Apply for Federal Direct Stafford Loan" link.

-Students taking nursing (LPN or RN) academic prerequisites who want financial assistance must apply for a student loan as they do not qualify for grant assistance.
+Students taking nursing (LPN or RN) academic prerequisites, and do not have a conditionally accepted LPN/ RN application submitted to the Nursing department, who want financial assistance must apply for a student loan as they do not qualify for grant assistance.
 They qualify for student loans only, and only for a period of 12 consecutive months.
 (Nursing Assistant program is not eligible for federal student loans.)

 Financial Aid Office: 4500 Steilacoom Blvd.
-SW

-Lakewood, WA 98499-4098

-(253) 589-5660, Fax: (253) 589-5618

-School code: 015984
+SW Lakewood, WA 98499-4004 (253) 589-5660, Fax: (253) 589-5618 School code: 015984